 With any weather balloon launch where there is no expectation of recovery, there is an ethical question surrounding the environmental impact of these activities.
 The polymers, metals, and other compounds-particularly in the batteries-are potential pollutants that would be released into the environment.
 Since the trajectory of the balloon cannot be perfectly predicted, such a release is difficult to limit to areas where it would have minimal impact.
-That said, hundreds of radiosonde launches are conducted each day by the United States, with latex balloons and styrofoam pieces getting scattered around the launch sites.6 The goal of this project is to explore ways we can limit this environmental impact through extending the lifetime of a given balloon, and providing a semi-permanent mobile platform to collect important weather data.
-The IEEE code requires prompt disclosure of anything that might endanger the public or the environment.7 In this case, the environmental impact of a single balloon launch is limited, and with the data collected, we can push forward with reducing the total impact of the world's collective radiosonde launches.
+That said, hundreds of radiosonde launches are conducted each day by the United States, with latex balloons and styrofoam pieces getting scattered around the launch sites.
+The goal of this project is to explore ways we can limit this environmental impact through extending the lifetime of a given balloon, and providing a semi-permanent mobile platform to collect important weather data.
+The IEEE code requires prompt disclosure of anything that might endanger the public or the environment.8 In this case, the environmental impact of a single balloon launch is limited, and with the data collected, we can push forward with reducing the total impact of the world's collective radiosonde launches.
 The balloon is marked as a scientific payload which will not cause harm, to ensure that we do not cause distress to anyone who finds it.
-We are also taking steps to minimize the environmental impact of the balloon as a whole, by reducing usage of styrofoam as insulation which readily breaks apart, as well as limiting ourselves to nontoxic battery chemistries.8
+We are also taking steps to minimize the environmental impact of the balloon as a whole, by reducing usage of styrofoam as insulation which readily breaks apart, as well as limiting ourselves to nontoxic battery chemistries.9

 The requirement to drop ballast creates both a safety and environmental concern which we've addressed by selecting biodegradable airsoft BB's as our ballast.
 These present unique advantages, for example, that each BB has a well defined mass, thus dispensing a fixed number results in a known change in lift.
 Second, these BB's will quickly degrade in the environment, alleviating any pollution concerns.
-Third, they have such a small mass (0.2-0.25g) that their terminal velocity is low with respect to their mass, which means they do not present a hazard to any people, animals, or property beneath the balloon during a ballast drop.9 If the balloon were to
+Third, they have such a small mass (0.2-0.25g) that their terminal velocity is low with respect to their mass, which means they do not present a hazard to